LaMonte Wade Jr Player Props: Giants vs. Diamondbacks

 LaMonte Wade Jr At The Plate

+- Wade leads San Francisco with an OBP of .416 this season while batting .283 with 48 walks and 40 runs scored.

-- Among qualified hitters in baseball, his batting average ranks 28th, his on-base percentage ranks third, and he is 56th in the league in slugging.
+- Among qualifying hitters, he ranks 28th in batting average, while his on-base percentage ranks third and he is 55th in slugging.

-- Wade will look to extend his four-game hitting streak.
-He's batting .368 with one homer in his last games.
+- Wade will look to extend his five-game hitting streak.
+He's batting .400 with one homer in his last games.

-- Wade has had an RBI in 19 games this season (28.8%), including five multi-RBI outings (7.6%).
-He has also driven home three or more of his team's runs in two contests.
+- Wade has had at least one RBI in 28.4% of his games this year (19 of 67), with two or more RBI five times (7.5%).
+He has also accounted for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.